 There are things you can do to help tackle procrastination too, here are some ideas and suggestions –

-Making money should be the result of your efforts of working hard to create amazing content, great products, and to serve your audience, customers, readers the best you can.
+Making money should result from your efforts to work hard to create amazing content, offer great products, and serve your community, customers, and readers the best you can.

-It took me 2 whole years of working on my blog before I started to see any real significant income.
+It took me two whole years of working on my blog before I started to see any real significant income.

 What to do instead of focusing on making money?

-When you don’t see much income for your efforts, you’ll feel like giving up, so focus on a different goal or objective entirely.
+When you don’t see much revenue for your efforts, you’ll feel like giving up, so focus on a different goal or objective entirely.

 Don’t make “making money” your primary goal, aim, or objective for blogging.

-Sure, go ahead and structure your web content and add resources and elements that will help you monetize your blog effectively, but don’t make it your ultimate goal to monetize the crap out of your blog to the point that it looks like a tin of rotten Spam.
+Sure, go ahead and structure your web content and add resources and elements that will help you monetize your blog effectively, but don’t make it your ultimate goal to monetize the tripe out of your blog to the point that it looks like a haven for spam.